Crandal Mackey: Early life

-Mackey attended the North Carolina Military Institute.
-Mackey occasionally worked in cotton fields while growing up in South Carolina.
-The family moved to Washington, D.C. when he turned 18.
-He attended Randolph Macon College and participated in football and boxing sports while there.
+Mackey attended the South Carolina Military Institute as a teenager, but graduated from the North Carolina Military Institute.
+He attended Randolph Macon College in Virginia and participated in football and boxing while there.
+The Mackeys family moved back to Washington, D.C. around 1883, as Mackey turned 18.
 He graduated from the Georgetown University Law School with a law degree in 1889.